-- DO NOT drink/eat anything 6-8 hours prior to your surgery hospital staff will call you with instructions the day before your surgery.
-You can still brush your teeth and rinse your mouth, just remember not to swallow any water. - Do shower before coming to the hospital. - For your safety, you will be asked to remove your dentures, glasses, jewellery, hearing aids and nail polish.
+- Bring along your own toiletries and all current medication. - DO NOT bring valuables to the hospital. - DO NOT drink/eat anything 6-8 hours prior to your surgery hospital staff will call you with instructions the day before your surgery. - Wash your hair and shower before coming to the hospital. - For your safety, you will be asked to remove your dentures, glasses, jewellery, hearing aids and nail polish.
 Please store them in containers or a plastic bag labeled with your name. - Your family members may remain with you until you leave for the surgery. - Depending on the type of surgery, the length of operation may range from 4 to 6 hours or possibly longer.
 If there are other emergencies, your surgery may be delayed or postponed. - Your family members may wait for you outside the ward waiting area while you are in surgery.
 They may leave their contact numbers with the ward staff so that they can be informed when you are out of the operating theatre. - You will be asked to remove all your undergarments and change into an operating gown and to empty your bladder before you leave for the operating theatre. - The operating theatre staff will fetch you on a trolley to the operating theatre. - If you are unwell on the day of your surgery, please call the number given by PACE.